James5979/literate-devops-site/content/portfolio/kubernetes/loadbalancer.md

     protocol: TCP
     targetPort: 80
   type: LoadBalancer
-  externalTrafficPolicy: Cluster
+  externalTrafficPolicy: Local
 ```

-A Kubernetes loadbalancer service makes extensive use of metadata annotations, so that the external load balancer can be configured using the service.
+The Kubernetes loadbalancer service uses metadata annotations to provide extra configuration options for the external load balancer.

-For instance, here is an [example](https://www.civo.com/docs/kubernetes/load-balancers) of the annotations used by the Civo public provider.
+For reference, see the annotations used to configure the [Civo](https://www.civo.com/docs/kubernetes/load-balancers) load balancer.

-**Note**: each public cloud provider will use its own set of annotations, to configure their own external load balancers.

 Resource output for a loadbalancer service: